Hello and welcome

 I am also training in ISTDP (Intensive Short Dynamic Psychotherapy) - Intensive Short term Dynamic Psychotherapy is a cutting edge therapy model, with a strong evidence base.
 It is a highly effective form of individual psychotherapy designed to get to the heart of the matter quickly, and resolve issues fast.
 The approach is emotion focused; a relational therapy that can address a wide range of ongoing problems or symptoms.

-I also offer private counselling services online (Zoom) for individuals and couples.
+I offer private counselling services online (Zoom) for individuals and couples.

-I am also registered with Axa, Aviva, Vitality and Cigna insurance companies.
+I am registered with Axa, Aviva, Vitality and Cigna insurance companies.

 Registered / Accredited